 - Raise awareness of bullying so that all staff, governors, pupils, parents and carers will have an understanding of what bullying is and what procedures should be followed.
-This may be through embracing the annual National Anti Bullying Week. - Train all staff including MTAs to identify bullying and to follow policy and procedures relating to the recording and monitoring of bullying incidents. - Time2BHeard is drop in session for children on Monday, Wednesday and Friday.
-This is managed by the pastoral and wellbeing advisor. - An anti-bullying, pupil led, assembly to be held at least once a year and other more regular assemblies around the themes of friendship. - Use of SEAL, circle time and other PSHE materials throughout the year to address bullying throughout the whole curriculum developing pupils' social and emotional skills, including resilience. - Use of our Pastoral and Wellbeing Adviser, Learning Mentor, ELSAs and nurture groups to empower children against bullying, building self-esteem and confidence. - Parents, pupils and the school sign a home/school agreement. - Encourage the children to tell an adult STOP (Start Telling Other People) if they feel they are being bullied or if someone they know is being bullied.
-Bystanders/ pupil witnesses are encouraged to be pro-active and to report bulling behaviour.

-- Teachers and children to explore rules and expectations for their class at the beginning of a new school year.
-This should also involve exploring acceptable/unacceptable behaviours and how to air concerns and worries with the adults working in that class. - "Calm" areas in the playground to be provided where boisterous play can be avoided. - A positive, caring ethos is developed within the school, based on our mission statement of 'love and respect for each other', where everyone can work, play and express themselves, free from fear of being bullied.
-Children know that all adults in the school will listen and take their concerns seriously. - Cameras record activity throughout the day in all areas of the playground. - Have a clear Behaviour Policy which is centred on the United Nations Convention of the Rights of Children, rewards positive behaviour, focuses on positive attitudes and encourages children to reflect upon their own rights and the rights of others.
+This may be focused through embracing the annual National Anti Bullying Week but is reinforced daily through our relationship and behaviour policy. - Train all staff including MTAs to identify bullying and to follow policy and procedures relating to the recording and monitoring of bullying incidents. - Time2BHeard is a drop-in session for children on Monday, Wednesday and Friday.
+This is managed by the pastoral and wellbeing advisor. - An anti-bullying, pupil led, assembly to be held at least once a term and other more regular assemblies around the themes of friendship. - Use of FRIENDS Resilience, circle time and other PSHE materials throughout the year to address bullying throughout the whole curriculum developing pupils' social and emotional skills, including resilience. - Use of our Pastoral and Wellbeing Adviser, School Council, ELSAs and nurture groups to empower children against bullying, building self-esteem and confidence. - Parents, pupils and the school sign a home/school agreement. - Encourage the children to tell an adult STOP (Start Telling Other People) if they feel they are being bullied or if someone they know is being bullied.
+Bystanders/ pupil witnesses are encouraged to be proactive and to report bullying behaviour. - Teachers and children to explore rules and expectations for their class at the beginning of a new school year and termly.
+This should also involve exploring acceptable/unacceptable behaviours and how to air concerns and worries with the adults working in that class. - "Calm" areas in the playground to be provided where boisterous play can be avoided.
+A positive, caring ethos is developed within the school, based on our mission statement of 'love and respect for each other', where everyone can work, play and express themselves, free from fear of being bullied.
+Children know that all adults in the school will listen and take their concerns seriously. - Have a clear Behaviour Policy which is centred on the United Nations Convention of the Rights of Children, rewards positive behaviour, focuses on positive attitudes and encourages children to reflect upon their own rights and the rights of others.
 With all rights, come responsibilities.
-Class Dojo is used across the school for rewards and sanctions.
-This is analysed regularly by senior leaders to identify patterns of behavior. - Our lunchtime Social Club develops the social and emotional skills of some of our more vulnerable children. - Children to have the opportunity to share concerns about bullying with the school council through their suggestion box. - Use the school website to educate parents and children about safe internet use and the possibilities of cyber-bullying.
+Class Dojo is used across the school for rewards and the sanctions linked to not being ready, respectful or safe.
+This is analysed regularly by senior leaders to identify patterns of behaviour.

+- Children to have the opportunity to share concerns about bullying with the school council through their suggestion box. - Use the school website to educate parents and children about safe internet use and the possibilities of cyber-bullying.